AdalheidisDainaAletheia/Tripoli-CSS-Reset-Framework-by-David-Hellsing/README.md

-# Tripoli CSS Reset Framework
+# Tripoli CSS Reset Framework - Revised and Revisted
 ### Originally Developed by David Hellsing

 The original full reset (altered only for validation and removal of deprecated elements).
 Modified, tidied, and validated by Adalheidis Daina Aletheia. https://github.com/AdalheidisDainaAletheia